FAQs

 1. Do we have to build our own performance benchmarks?
 Can we not just use yours?

 We would love to just give you a set of performance benchmarks and just let you dive in but guess what?
-It does not work.
+That doesn't work.
 Companies that have implemented off-the-shelf Behavioural Competencies don’t reap any benefits.
 Why?
 Because they don't reflect company's actual behaviours, so are ignored.

 Your company has a unique culture that your talent, performance and succession processes need to actively leverage.
-Investing time & effort to articulate your culture and performance standards will deliver huge rewards.
+Investing time & effort to clarify your culture and performance standards will deliver huge rewards.

-2. What if it turns out we do not like the culture that our performance benchmarks articulate?
+2. What if it turns out we don't like the culture that our performance benchmarks articulate?

 It has not happened yet but if it does, it is great news … because you now have an articulated culture that forms the basis of the discussion of what your future culture needs to be.